We’ve put together some commonly asked questions to give you more information about Harmonise Travel Insurance and the cover we offer.

 Simply click on the question to bring up the answer.

-Mercer Travel Insurance is available to people who are clients of Mercer and are permanently resident in the UK, Channel Islands and Isle of Man.
+Harmonise Travel Insurance is available to people who are clients of Mercer Marsh Benefits and are permanently resident in the UK, Channel Islands and Isle of Man.

 You must be in the United Kingdom, the Channel Islands or the Isle of Man at the time of purchasing this policy and your trip must start and end in the United Kingdom, the Channel Islands or the Isle of Man.

 The maximum you can be when commencing cover is seventy nine (79) years old*.

 If Family cover has been selected, the maximum age of any children to be covered under this insurance is under twenty one (21) or under twenty five (25) where they are in full time education when this policy commences.